edfong/npl/README.md

 Although the setup installs the packages automatically, you may need to install `pystan` separately using `pip` if `setuptools` isn't working correctly.
 The code has been tested on Python 3.6.7.

 ## Core Usage and Parallel Processing
 * Current implementation will use all cores available on the local computer.
-If this is undesired, pass the number of cores `n_cores` to `bootstrap_gmm` or `bootstrap_logreg`  in the run scripts,.
+If this is undesired, pass the number of cores as `n_cores` to the function `bootstrap_gmm` or `bootstrap_logreg`  in the run scripts,.
-* If running on multi-core computer, make sure to restrict numpy to use 1 thread per process for joblib to parallelize without CPU oversubscription, with the bash command:
+* If running on multi-core computer, make sure to restrict `numpy` to use 1 thread per process for `joblib` to parallelize without CPU oversubscription, with the bash command:
 `export OPENBLAS_NUM_THREADS=1`

 ## Overview